Rocky Point lifeguards are now well prepared for tourists

 Hotels & Motels may operate up to 60% of their capacity, which is great news.
 Resorts, villas and similar properties can operate up to 80% of their capacity – also great news!
 Proposals for the Aug.
 15th reopening of movie theaters state that they will be allowed to hold up to 25% capacity, preferably with pre-sale of tickets via apps or other electronic devices.
 Then, additional proposals include reopening liquor stores as well as extending hours at restaurant and bars to 10:00 pm, both following prior authorization of the State Alcohol Board.

 All establishments that are planning to reopen in Rocky Point must have a signed Letter of Commitment from the Municipal Economic Development Office.
 Also, they must undergo a training course with the Civil Protection Office and incorporate health and hygiene protocols including social distancing, use of antibacterial gel, gloves, and masks, among other measures.

 So come visit Rocky Point and discover the closest beach town to Phoenix, Arizona, only about 60 miles south of the border.
 Keep in mind that even in whale season and for many different reasons no cruise can guarantee actual whale sightings.
 Suggested protocols to ensure the protection of whales during whale watching trips:f the border.
 And remember – after you visit, you’ll return frequently.
 So, when that happens, remember Anchor Storage: the place to keep your things secure in Rocky Point.
 It’s always easier to store your beach things, jet skis, and other large and small items than it is to haul them down time after time.

-Thank you for reading Rocky Point lifeguards are now well prepared for tourists, written by Greg Hixon of REMEX-IMAGE.
-Be sure to check out other posts here in the Anchor Storage blog.
+Thank you for reading Rocky Point lifeguards are now well prepared for tourists, written by Greg Hixon of RE-MEX-IMAGE and Hixonic Web Specialists.
 You’ll uncover the many wonderful aspects of Rocky Point, Mexico, from blog posts like this.